reilo/flip4fun-neopixel/README.md

 ![5V Power Supply][powersupply]

 Both Arduino and LED strips are fed from this power supply.
-Note that one single Neopixel LED consumes up to 63mA which may result - as about 200 LEDs are installed in this project - in a maximum of about 12A.
+Note that one single Neopixel LED consumes up to 63mA.
+This may result in worst - as about 200 LEDs are installed in this project - in a maximum of about 12A.

 ### Setup and Wiring

 The complete backbox setup is shown below - it easily fits into the backbox of a SAM platform based machine.
+Plug connectors are used for all connections, so I can quickly mount or unmount my hardware or detach the backbox from the cabinet.
 As usual I ran out of proper wire colors - that's the reason for the weird wiring.

 ![Backbox Setup][backboxwiring]

-The wiring below the playfield is a challenge - we need to follow the already existing wiring paths.
+The wiring below the playfield is a challenge - I needed to follow the already existing wiring paths.

 ![Playfield Wiring][playfieldwiring]

-The bunch of cable for power supply and sensor signals is routed to the back of the playfield and further up to the backbox from below.
+The bunch of cable for the sensors' power supply and output signals is routed to the back of the playfield and further up to the backbox from below.

 ### Budget